Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Introduction

 Forecasting is a key task in infectious disease epidemiology and may help to guide interventions, but has proven to be challenging \citep{Moran2016}.
-In recent years the topic has received increasing attention due to large-scale forecasting competitions such as the CDC {Flusight} Challenge \citep{Reich2019}, the DAPRA Chikungunya Challenge \citep{DelValle2018}, the NOAA Dengue Forecasting Project \citep{PPFSTIWG2015}, and the RAPIDD Ebola Forecasting Challenge \citep{VIBOUD201813}.
-These competitions, like much of the epidemic forecasting literature, focus on univariate time series.
-The EE framework has been repeatedly used for spatio-temporal count prediction \citep{Paul2011, Meyer2014,Held2017}, and general methodology to evaluate such forecasts has been provided in \cite{Held2017} and \cite{Held2019}.
-Other approaches for spatio-temporal epidemic forecasting include deterministic compartmental models \citep{Yang2016, Pei2018}, statistical matching \citep{Viboud2003} and spline methods \citep{Bauer2016, Lauer2018}.
-An overview on spatio-temporal epidmemic modelling, also covering time-series SIR models \citep{Xia2004}, can be found in \cite{Wakefield2019}.
+In recent years the topic has received increasing attention due to large-scale forecasting competitions such as the CDC \textit{FluSight} Challenge \citep{McGowan2019}, the DAPRA Chikungunya Challenge \citep{DelValle2018}, the NOAA Dengue Forecasting Project \citep{PPFSTIWG2015}, and the RAPIDD Ebola Forecasting Challenge \citep{Viboud2018}.
+While \eg the \textit{FluSight} Challenges also feature forecasts for multiple geographical sub-units (the 10 Health and Human Services Regions of the US), the different forecasts are evaluated and often generated separately in a univariate fashion.
+The EE framework, in contrast, has been repeatedly used for joint spatio-temporal count prediction \citep{Paul2011, Meyer2014,Held2017}, and general methodology to evaluate such forecasts has been provided in \cite{Held2017} and \cite{Held2019}.
+Other approaches for spatio-temporal epidemic forecasting include deterministic compartmental models \citep{Yang2016, Pei2018}, statistical matching \citep{Viboud2003} and spline methods \citep{Bauer2016}.
+An overview on spatio-temporal epidemic modelling, also covering time-series SIR models \citep{Xia2004}, can be found in \cite{Wakefield2019}.